bailey-lab/parasight/README.md

    2. For MS Windows, try [ActiveState Perl](http://www.activestate.com/Products/ActivePerl/).
 They have already compiled a binary so you don't.
-2. Uncompress the file `parasight_v7.4.zip` file creating the directory `parasight_v7.4`.
+2. You may download the program from the website and uncompress the file or clone the repository.
-3. Directly within the `parasight_v7.4` directory is the parasight executable, it should either be moved or linked into your bin path for ease of use.
+3. Directly within the directory is the parasight executable, it should either be moved or linked into your bin path for ease of use.
 On windows machines that have installed ActiveState the simplest solution is to place it in the Perl bin directory (usually `C:\Perl\bin`).
 Parasight code no longer requires additional modules except for Tk.
 4. Check to see if parasight runs by typing parasight at a command line.
 You should get a summary of options.
 5. If it doesn't work you may need to fix the path or install any modules such